-This report and supporting Qualitative Reporting Templates ('QRTs') have been approved by Allianz Global Life's Board of Directors on 1 April 2019 prior to submission to the Central Bank of Ireland ('Central Bank') and publication on the AGL public website.
+This report and supporting Qualitative Reporting Templates ('QRTs') have been approved by Allianz Global Life's Board of Directors on 31 March 2021 prior to submission to the Central Bank of Ireland ('Central Bank') and publication on the AGL public website.

-Summary
+Executive Summary

-COVID-19 - Significant Events
+Significant Events: COVID-19

-The outbreak of the novel Coronavirus SARS-CoV 2 throughout the world has impacted business in a number of ways.
-AGL have implemented business continuity measures to ensure it can continue to service its customers.
-However, changing markets have led to hedge losses and changes in the Company's balance sheet.
-While these impacts are somewhat significant, projections have indicated that the Solvency Coverage Ratio remains within the Risk Appetite levels and the Company has the capital and liquidity available to weather further volatility.
+The outbreak of COVID-19 throughout the world in early 2020 has impacted business in a number of ways.
+AGL implemented business continuity measures ensuring the Company's ability to continue to service its customers.
+Despite hedge losses from market volatility in 2020, the balance sheet, solvency and liquidity positions of the Company remain strong and well within Risk Appetite levels.
+Management continue to monitor the changing situation and respond as necessary.